A Beginner’s Guide to Diamonds and More

 Color Grades:

-D–F: Colorless (premium grade)
+D–F: Colorless (ultra-premium)

-G–J: Near colorless (excellent value)
+G–J: Near colorless (exceptional value)

 K–M: Faint tint